“Are you aware, Ambassador,” Sofita said. “That twenty-six percent of the Eleventh is pre-bonded?”

 “My initial reaction mirrored yours,” Dag affirmed.
 “I contacted Fyla immediately.”

 Doctor Fyla Uym, the revered Secondary-Chair of the Generational Production Department, was also a genetic-heir and the third bizak ever to inherit a seat on the Committee of Five.
-Back when Fusada’s ambition to rule had been superlative, she’d tasked Uym with hiding any parental connection to their Eleventh-Gen heirs.
+Back when Fusada’s ambition to rule had been superlative, she’d tasked Uym with hiding their parental connection to their Eleventh-Gen donats.

 “I must confess to being a bit envious of citizen Zag,” Dag folded her thin arms.
 “The young hizakidoe is a graduate of the Mynu School of Design.
 She’s entered vocational service with a secondary level position at Acari Glide.”